Slush took place in Helsinki, Finland from November 30th – 1st December 2016

 Serial entrepreneur, investor, and Slush committee board member, Timo Ahopelto

-We then spoke with Timo Ahopelto, a serial entrepreneur, investor, and now also Slush committee board member, to ask him what tips he would give to startups looking to become successful companies.
-He explained you need to have “your own vision and action plan, and sticking to it in your own company versus too much listening to outsiders, everyone of course needs advisors and coaching, but ultimately the founder needs to call the shots.
+We then spoke with Timo Ahopelto, a serial entrepreneur, investor, and now also Slush committee board member, to ask him what tips he would give to start-ups looking to become successful companies.
+He explained, you need to have “your own vision and action plan, and sticking to it in your own company versus too much listening to outsiders, everyone of course needs advisors and coaching, but ultimately the founder needs to call the shots.
 Good founders always know what is best for the company.”
-The great thing about Ahopelto, and a number of other Finnish successful entrepreneurs is their interest in remaining engaged with, and supporting the next generation coming through.
-We met many other Finnish entrepreneurs, who can have easily retired and never worked again, but were instead looking to mentor and help others to develop their ideas.
+The great thing about Ahopelto, and a number of other successful Finnish entrepreneurs, is their interest in remaining engaged with, and supporting the next generation coming through.
+We met many other Finnish entrepreneurs, who could have easily retired and never worked again, but were instead looking to mentor and help others to develop their ideas.

 Pekka Viljakainen, Founder of Skolkovo Foundation

 Next we then spoke to Pekka Viljakainen, who after a serious life threatening incident, decided to use the rest of his time, energy and resources to only work on projects he felt were worthwhile, and people who weren’t a##e#oles (you can see his choice of words here).
 Despite rapid technological advances across the world in all of our lives, Pekka is emphatic that start-ups realise the importance of finding the right people for your company.
 “It is very important to work with the right people, and how you select them is important.
 Twenty years ago people used the mushroom leader approach, i.e. keep them in the dark and throw shit on them.
 This approach will no longer work”.